Parkour Research in New Zealand

-1. Do parkour landing cues affect the kinematics and kinetics of landings in non-parkour practitioners? (working title).
+1. Do parkour landing cues affect the kinematics and kinetics of landings in non-parkour practitioners?
+(Joel Impey, 2013) – (link forthcoming)

-Brief: In 2016 we will begin a new study with the Wintec Centre for Sport Science and Human Performance where we hope to explore the effects of parkour coaching cues on the landing techniques and forces of recreational athletes who have not trained parkour.
+Brief: In 2016 we began a new study with the Wintec Centre for Sport Science and Human Performance where we explore the effects of parkour coaching cues on the landing techniques and forces of recreational athletes who have not trained parkour.

-Importance: We now know that parkour practitioners do land more safely than recreational athletes when both perform their preferred landing strategies, but can the cues used in parkour coaching and training have an immediate benefit on the landing data of these non-parkour participants?
-If it does, parkour training will be of huge benefit to athletes in other landing sports (basketball, volleyball, netball, etc.), for recreational athletes and the public in everyday life.
+Importance: We now know that parkour practitioners land more safely than recreational athletes when both perform their preferred landing strategies, but can the cues used in parkour coaching and training have an immediate benefit on the landing data of these non-parkour participants?
+If it does, parkour landing practices may be of benefit to athletes in other landing sports (basketball, volleyball, netball, etc.), for recreational athletes and the public in everyday life.

-1. A Comparison of the Habitual Landing Strategies from Differing Drop Heights of Parkour Practitioners (Traceurs) and Recreationally Trained Individuals (2015) – download full article
+3. A Comparison of the Habitual Landing Strategies from Differing Drop Heights of Parkour Practitioners (Traceurs) and Recreationally Trained Individuals (Regan Standing + Dr. Peter Maulder, 2015) – download full article

 Brief: As our previous research highlighted, parkour practitioners should perform parkour landing techniques rather than traditional landing techniques, but what is the difference between the landing techniques of practitioners and non-practitioners?
 A sample of parkour practitioners performing their preferred landings were compared to a sample of recreational athletes involved in landing based sports performing their preferred landings.
 Sound was also measured to begin exploring its relationship with force.